Texas man arrested outside vice president’s residence told police he was ‘looking for help’

 During his arrest, court documents say, Murray directed police to his vehicle, a black Chevrolet Impala with Texas license plates parked in a garage in the 600 block of Massachusetts Avenue NW, two blocks from the Gallery Place-Chinatown Metro station.

-Inside, police said, they found a case containing a Smith & Wesson AR-15 rifle and the ammunition.
+Inside, police said, they found a case containing a Smith & Wesson AR-15-style rifle and the ammunition.
 Authorities said Murray purchased the firearm in Texas in 2017.

 The Texas police bulletin also advises that Murray told police he had been medically discharged from the Army, where he had worked as a remote drone operator at a base within the United States.